 The London Eye & a Thames Cruise

 I hate Ferris wheels and the London Eye looked no different to me.
 So I literally dreaded having to take my life in my hands and go for a whirl on the London Eye.
 I was soothed by the fact that we could go on the giant wheel and then take a lovely cruise down the Thames.
-I was also rather concerned with the cost of the trip on the London Eye at around £25 each that was near enough to $35 Canadian dollars each no less.
+I was also rather concerned with the London Eye cost at around £30.00 or if you can buy online the cost is £27.00

 Hubs desperately wanted to try out the London Eye, so I went looking for coupons or deals to see what we could take the trip for.
 To my delight, I learned that with our Rail Travelcards we could get some great 2 for 1 deals to many of London’s top attractions.
 So I quickly booked our tickets for the London Eye and printed the coupon.